-Monitors Processor Temperature and Overheat Alarm
+Monitors Processor Temperature and Overheat Alarm (optional)

 The system board is able to detect the temperature of the processor.
 An alarm will sound in case of processor overheat.
-Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4) for more information.
+Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4).

-Monitors Processor/Chassis Fan Speed and Failure Alarm
+Monitors Processor/Chassis Fan Speed and Failure Alarm (optional)

-The system board is able to detect the fan speed (RPM-Revolution Per Minute) and alerts you to attend to any irregularity that may damage your system.
-Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4) for more information.
+The system board is able to detect the speed (RPM-Revolutions Per Minute) of the CPU and chassis fans and alerts you to attend to any irregularity that may damage your system.
+Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4).

-Monitors Power Voltages and Failure Alarm
+Monitors Power Voltages and Failure Alarm (optional)

 The system board is able to detect the output voltage of the power supply.
 An alarm will sound warning you of voltage irregularity.
-Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4) for more information.
+Refer to Chipset Features Setup (Chapter 3) and System Health Monitor Utility (Chapter 4).

-Automatic Fan Control
+Automatic Fan Control (optional)